CillyDev/Kinharbour/README.md

 [Deutsch](#deutsch)
 # Kinharbour

-Kinharbour is a personal project exploring the idea of a private social hub for small groups elivered as a dedicated private instance.
-My goal is to create a space that replaces the noisy social media with a calm, private bubble for sharing updates, planning events, and keeping track of the little things in life.
-All while keeping the data owndership with the user and help me exlore the tecnical concepts as I learn and improve as I go.
+Kinharbour is a personal project exploring the idea of a private social hub for small groups delivered as a dedicated private instance.
+My goal is to create a space that replaces noisy social media with a calm, private bubble for sharing updates, planning events, and keeping track of the little things in life—all while keeping data ownership with the user and helping me explore technical concepts as I learn and improve as I go

 ## **Planned Concept**